juancho386/juancho386.github.io/guide_to_buenos_aires/README.md

   - It is forbiden by law to talk to the bus driver but if you feel really lost, she would help anyway
   - Equilibrium and good grabbing reflex are not overrated.
 Some bus drivers drives really reclesly.
 Could not be your case, but be prepared for some adrenaline.
   - While traveling, backpacks should not stay at your back.
 Put it on the floor or at your chest.
 If you have it on your back, don't be surprised to find it open or cut when you reach your destination.
-  - To descend of the bus, ring the door bell at least 100m before the stop.

 ### Walking the city
 - If you have extra time before your trip, watch "nueve reinas" [Nine Queens](https://www.imdb.com/title/tt0247586/).
 It's an argentinian movie that describes how you can be robbed.
 From pick pockets and runners, up to violent assaults.
 Follow a little list of simple rules and you will be safe.